-Human chorionic gonadotrophin (hCG) is a hormone normally produced by the placenta.
+Human chorionic gonadotropin (hCG) is a hormone normally produced by the placenta.
 If you are pregnant, you can detect it in your urine.
 Blood tests measuring hCG levels can also be used to check how well your pregnancy is progressing, including your baby’s development.

 After you conceive (when the sperm fertilises the egg), the developing placenta begins to produce and release hCG.

 It takes about 2 weeks for your hCG levels to be high enough to be detected in your urine using a home pregnancy test.

 A positive home test result is almost certainly correct, but a negative result is less reliable.